Agisight/aityvan/README.md

 ## Prerequisites
 Docker.
 A few gigabytes of memory.

+If you want to speedup the building of the docker image, you can pre-download the model: run `download_model.sh` Please make sure that you have `git` and `git-lfs` installed first.

 ## How to run

 Build a Docker image called "nllb" (from the current directory):